red-panda-productions/dbeaver/README.md

 ## Notes

-This is not the official DBeaver version, If you would like to improve DBeaver version without the current code changes (see also <a href="https://github.com/red-panda-productions/dbeaver/releases">Release Notes</a>) We would suggest visiting the official <a href ="https://github.com/dbeaver/dbeaver/">DBeaver github</a>.
+This is not the official DBeaver version, If you would like to improve DBeaver version without the current code changes (see also <a href="https://github.com/red-panda-productions/dbeaver/releases">Release Notes</a>), please visit the official <a href ="https://github.com/dbeaver/dbeaver/">DBeaver GitHub repository</a>.